NeilARaman/NeilARaman/README.md

 - 👋 Hi!
-I’m Neil Aditya Raman, a current sophomore at Carnegie Mellon University majoring in Information Systems, with an additional major in Economics
+I’m Neil Aditya Raman, a current sophomore at Carnegie Mellon University majoring in Information Systems and Economics
 - 👀 I have a bunch of interests, which range from computational biology/chemistry, applied AI/ML in healthcare, and researching foundational models in robotics, driverless cars, and space exploration
 - 🤝 I’m open to collaborating on any project that is technically challenging and relevant to the real world - special interest to those that aim to improve healthcare and drive forward what we know about the human body
-- 📫 How to reach me: neilr[at]andrew[dot]cmu[dot]edu or Neil Raman on LinkedIn
+- 📫 How to reach me: neilraman.com
 - ⚡ Fun fact: I've sung in the Harvard Summer Choir in high school

 <!---